mahebbar/MayaOnlineDocs/introduction.md

 # MayaOnline Workflow

+The following workflow explains the flow from the time you subscribe to MayaOnline, importing clusters,  to integrating it with Slack and other applications.

 ![](/assets/MayaOnline %287%29.png)

 # Why MayaOnline

-MayaOnline.io - is a first solution of its type and is free for basic usage.
+MayaOnline.io is a first solution of its type and is free for basic usage.
 It leverages the cross-cloud capabilities of Kubernetes and containers themselves and extends them to the data-plane with the help of the fully containerized OpenEBS called as a “Cross-cloud data-plane” solution.

 ## **Analytics**